| |

 How To Make Brisket Baked Beans In A Dutch Oven:

-Cut the leftover brisket into small pieces, I did use fatty pieces in this to add flavor as well.
+Cut the leftover brisket into small pieces.
+I did use fatty pieces in this to add flavor as well.

 Smoked Brisket Baked Beans In Dutch Oven Before Smoking

 Now fun fact, I have a friend who is also a food smoker who calls these cowboy beans!
-Whether they call these Cowboy beans or baked beans they are amazing is all I know or care about!
+Whether they call these Cowboy beans or baked beans, they are amazing, is all I know or care about!

 Oiled Dutch Oven Before Ingredients

-If you are using a cast iron dutch oven wipe it down with oil so as to help make sure that it is ready to cook without having stuff stick.
-I use an old cast iron dutch oven the old lady picked up for $5 and has worked amazing!
-An Enameled Cast Iron would work as well just know that the smoke may stain the enamel of the dutch oven.
+If you use a preseasoned cast iron Dutch oven, wipe it down with oil to help make sure that it is ready to cook without having stuff stick.
+I use an old cast iron Dutch oven the old lady picked up for $5, which has worked amazingly well!

 Add in your meat next you can drop in more bacon grease if you want to for extra flavoring.